-You may be able to breastfeed with breast implants.
+You may be able to breastfeed if you have breast implants.
 It depends on the type of implants, the placement of the implants, and the way the surgery was done.
 You may worry that chemicals in your breast implants will mix with breast milk.
 Some breast implants are filled with saline water.
-Caregivers see no harmful effect if saline water mixes with breast milk.
+Healthcare providers see no harmful effect if saline water mixes with breast milk.
 Some breast implants contain a chemical called silicone.
-Some caregivers say it is okay to breastfeed if you have silicone implants.
-Tell your primary healthcare provider if you have silicone implants and ask him if you should breastfeed.
+Some healthcare providers say it is okay to breastfeed if you have silicone implants.
+Tell your healthcare provider if you have silicone implants and ask him or her if you should breastfeed.

 Breastfeeding problems after breast implant surgery:

-- An incision made around or across your areola (dark circle around the nipple) can damage the nerves.
-This may cause a decrease or loss of feeling in your areola and nipple.
-Incisions under the breast, in the armpit, or in the belly button may prevent damage to milk ducts, glands, or nerves.
+- The type of incision made during surgery can affect breastfeeding.
+An incision made around or across your areola (dark circle around the nipple) can damage the nerves.
+Incisions may instead be made under the breast, in the armpit, or in the belly button.
+These types of incisions are less likely to damage milk ducts, glands, or nerves.

-- The area where your implants are placed also may affect your ability to breastfeed.
-Breast implants may be placed in between your breast tissue and chest muscle.
+- The area where your implants are placed may also affect your ability to breastfeed.
+Breast implants can be placed in between your breast tissue and chest muscle.
 They also can be placed under the chest muscle to prevent damage to milk ducts and nerves.
 Implants placed under the chest muscle will not cause silicone to go into your breast milk.
 Incisions may be made through fatty tissue under your breast tissue to put the implants in place.
-This method may decrease damage to breast tissue.
+This method is less likely to damage breast tissue.

 How to tell if your baby is getting enough breast milk:

-Your baby is getting enough breast milk if he has 6 to 8 wet diapers each day.
-Also, your baby is getting enough milk if he is gaining weight and breastfeeds 8 or more times a day.
-Ask for more information on how to tell if your baby is getting enough breast milk.
+Your baby is getting enough breast milk if he or she has 6 to 8 wet diapers and 3 to 4 bowel movements each day.
+Also, your baby is getting enough milk if he or she is gaining weight and breastfeeds 8 to 12 times each day.
+Ask your healthcare provider for more information on how to tell if your baby is getting enough breast milk.